avinash-iiap/LuSci/README.md

 The code is licensed under The GNU General Public License v3.0, and can be freely modified and distributed.
 I acknowledge [M. A. Hopcroft](https://in.mathworks.com/matlabcentral/profile/authors/633845-m-a-hopcroft) for the MATLAB package which imports LabView standard LVM files.

-Author Name : Avinash Surendran
+Author Name : Avinash Surendran <br />
-Affiliation : Indian Institute of Astrophysics, Bangalore, India Email : asurendran@iiap.res.in
+Affiliation : Indian Institute of Astrophysics, Bangalore, India <br />
+Email : asurendran@iiap.res.in